djodjo89/cacompilepas/README.md

 ## Git

 #### Fork a project
-Go on github project's page and click on "fork" in the top-right corner Then clone project in a directory
+Go on github project's page and click on "fork" in the top-right corner, then clone project in a directory
 ```
 git clone [your_new_github_fork_address]
 ```